fsantanna/fsantanna.github.io/Pingus/button.md

 Its termination awakes the `main_menu` task, which in turn returns the chosen screen to the outermost code.

-The relevant structured mechanism in this code is how a deep nested task, such as `menu_button`, can react directly to engine events directly (2️⃣ and 2️⃣), bypassing the task hierarchy entirely.
+The relevant structured mechanism in this code is how deep nested tasks, such as `menu_button`, can react to engine events directly (1️⃣ and 2️⃣), bypassing the task hierarchy entirely.
 This self-dispatching mechanism is one of the control-flow patterns in the [previous post](pingus.md):